animeshtrivedi/crail-netty/README.md

 **News:**

  - September 14th, 2017: Parameter `crail.storage.netty.interface`, which took the interface name, is now replaced with `crail.datanode.netty.address` that takes the IP address.
+And command line parsing is enabled.
+The parameter supplied at the command line take precedence over the config values set in the `crail-site.conf` file.

 ## Building